tenzir/tenzir/web/docs/formats.md

 If the given schema does not exist, this option instead assigns the output schema name only.

-This option can not be combined with `--selector` or the combination `--raw --merge`.
+This option can not be combined with `--selector` or `--raw --merge`.

 ### `--selector <field>[:<prefix>]` (Parsers)